Rapid Metro Gurgaon: History

+Line-1 Phase-1

 A 3.2 km metro line between Sikanderpur and National Highway 8 was originally proposed in September 2007.
 The Haryana Urban Development Authority (HUDA) invited expressions of interest to construct the metro line on built-operate-transfer basis with a 99-year lease in 2008.
 However, real estate developer DLF wanted to provide metro connectivity to its Cyber City.
 A new tender was issued in July 2008, with the DLF-IL&FS consortium emerging as the only bidder.
 The project was initially conceived as a collaborative venture between Enso Group, DLF and Infrastructure Leasing & Financial Services (IL&FS).
 Rapid Metro is the first fully privately financed modern metro system in the world.
 Rapid Metro did not even get the 20 acres of land, which it required to construct the first phase of the project, at any concessional rate from the state.

 The Rapid Metro project was implemented as a public-private partnership.
 The entire cost of the project was borne by the private party.
 The private party was also tasked with maintenance and operation of the metro at its own cost.
 While HUDA initially objected to a private company making profit from public transport, an agreement was eventually reached for the consortium to pay HUDA ₹7.65 billion over 35 years in "connectivity charges" as well as 5–10% of advertising and property development revenue.

 The contract for the ₹9 billion project was awarded in July 2009, with completion scheduled in 30 months' time.
 The foundation stone was laid on 11 August 2009.
 The line was built and is operated by Rapid Metro Gurgaon Limited (RMGL).
 The project was estimated to cost ₹10.88 billion as of October 2012.

 Originally planned to open in 2012, the first phase of the system opened on 14 November 2013.

-Phase II
+Line-1 Phase-2

 On 11 June 2013, IL&FS Engineering and Construction Company Limited informed the Bombay Stock Exchange that it had been awarded a contract worth ₹ 266.5 crores to construct the elevated viaducts for Phase 2 of the project.
 The company also stated that the project would be completed within 24 months.
 The company was later awarded a contract worth ₹ 84.3 crore to construct all 5 elevated stations in Phase II.
 The project completion period was specified as 24 months.
 The southward extension is 6.6 km long double track and will extend from Sikanderpur to Sector 55 and 56 in Gurgaon.
 It is estimated to cost ₹2423 crore.
 There are six stations on the extension and it will take around 20 minutes to travel the entire route.
 Land for the project and right of way will be provided by HUDA.
 Trial runs were held on the first phase of the metro, between Phase 2 and Phase 3 stations, in October 2012.
 On the same day, Chief Minister Bhupinder Singh laid the foundation stone for Phase 2 of the project.